codenamerey/codeaudit/README.md

 # CodeAudit - CLI Tool for verifying syntax consistency of your codebases

-This simple terminal tool allows you to check for syntax consistency around various items such as naming, spacing, semi-colons, etc.
+This simple terminal tool allows you to check for syntax consistency around various items such as naming, spacing, semi-colons, etc. I guess it's pretty much a linter 😂.

 I created this tool, because I realized a lot of teams focus on things like optimization, whether to use a simple for-loop or array methods, and strict typing to solve and find bugs.
 While these are good to discuss, I have found that sometimes bugs can come from simple things, such as miss naming variable names, indentation issues (Python or callback hell situations), and just lack of consistency throughout codebases.